Avenue (landscape)

-In landscaping, an avenue (from the French), alameda (from the Portuguese and Spanish), or allée (from the French), is a straight path or road with a line of trees or large shrubs running along each side, which is used, as its Latin source venire ("to come") indicates, to emphasize the "coming to," or arrival at a landscape or architectural feature.
+In landscaping, an avenue (from French), alameda (from Portuguese and Spanish), or allée (from French) is a straight path or road that runs between dual rows of trees or large shrubs.
+As its Latin origin venire ('to come') indicates, an avenue is used to emphasize the "coming to" or arrival at a landscape or architectural feature.
 In most cases, the trees planted in an avenue will be all of the same species or cultivar, so as to give uniform appearance along the full length of the avenue.

 The French term allée is used for avenues planted in parks and landscape gardens, as well as boulevards such as the Grande Allée in Quebec City, Canada, and Karl-Marx-Allee in Berlin.

 History

 The avenue is one of the oldest implements in the history of gardens.
 An Avenue of Sphinxes still leads to the tomb of the pharaoh Hatshepsut.
 Avenues similarly defined by guardian stone lions lead to the Ming tombs in China.
 British archaeologists have adopted highly specific criteria for "avenues" within the context of British archaeology.